 The Monitor tab presents you with easy to visualize views of your backups and restores.

-The Overview tab provides you with a calendar view of your most recent backups, highlighting which dates backups occurred with color codes indicating if the latest backup on each date was good, had issues, or was interrupted and did not complete.
-So, for example, in the screen capture below we see that a backup completed on December 10th with issues, and a good backup completed on December 11th.
+The Overview provides you with a calendar view of your most recent backups, highlighting which dates backups occurred with color codes indicating if the latest backup on each date was good, had issues, or was interrupted and did not complete.
+If you click on a particular date on the calendar, it will show all backup and restores that occurred that day.

-When a backup or restore is running, the Overview tab shows a dynamic view of what is transpiring, as shown below.
+When a backup or restore is running, the Overview shows a dynamic view of what is transpiring, as shown below.

-At the very bottom of the window there is a table which will show issues, if any, which have occurred during the backup or restore so far.
-In the example below a warning was thrown for the junction point "E:\test#123\mounted_vol"
+Below the overview metric widgets, a table will show listing any issues encountered if any, which have occurred during the backup or restore so far.
+In the example below a warning was thrown for while attempting to perform the disk imaging operation.

 If the text description of the warning or error is not sufficient, you can look up the Microsoft System Error Code (MSDN) here.